 Skip to content

-• Complex Carbohydrates: Choose foods like oats, whole-wheat bread, brown rice, or quinoa.
-These release energy slowly, keeping you feeling full for longer.
+• Complex Carbohydrates: Opt for slow-release carbs like whole-wheat bread, oats, brown rice, or quinoa.
+These provide sustained energy and keep you feeling full longer, reducing cravings during the day.

 Foods to Avoid During Ramadan for Weight Loss